blbadger/blbadger.github.io/logistic-map.md

 ![traces]({{https://blbadger.github.io}}/logistic_map/logistic_traces.png)

+Overlayed onto the logistic map,

+{% include youtube.html id='6FBkbA6zUQM' %}

 The idea that the orbit map reflects the behavior of iterations of (1) at constant $r$ values implies another difference between mathematical chaos and what is normally thought of as complete disorder.
+This phenomenon of patterns amidst aperiodicity is also found in prime gaps.

 ### Prediction accuracy for differing values of r